jason-mills/CHIP-8-Emulator/README.md

 ```

 ### Help
 The emulator has a pretty reasonable set of default settings.
-However, if you want to run programs in a way that is non-default the help section.
+However, if you want to run programs in a way that is non-default see the help section.
 ```
 $ ./CHIP-8-Emulator -help
 ```